One thing that you’ll know if you’ve watched my Instagram stories is that with 4 children, I do A LOT of

 Washing Machine Settings

-I wash all of our clothes on a quick, 30º wash.
+I wash all of our clothes on a quick, 20 or 30º wash.
 Bedding, towels and nappies go on a long 60º wash with an extra rinse.

 In my experience, drying certain clothes in the tumble dryer can cause them to prematurely look worn and tired, bobbly even faded.
 For this reason, I avoid drying certain items this way.
 For harder wearing or less important items, I’m not sure how I would manage without the dryer, especially as the British weather is less than reliable for outdoor drying.